 David Williams — William B. Stokely Faculty Research Fellow

-Tracie Woidtke — Charlie & Caroline Newcomer Fund
+Tracie Woidtke — Charlie & Carolyn Newcomer Fund

 Russell Zaretzki — Joe Johnson Faculty Research Fellow

 Wenjun Zhou — Roy & Audry Fancher Fund